 Operational Risk Management is responsible for developing tools, system and process for identifying, assessing, controlling, reporting, and monitoring operational risks in compliance with the bank-wide operational risk policies, and international standards.

-Each business unit in the Bank and its subsidiaries are required to manage their operational risks along the following lines:
+Business unit in the Bank and its subsidiaries are required to manage their operational risks along the following tools:

 1. Risk Control Self-assessment: RCSA